WICG/display-locking/cheatsheet.md

 ## Activation algorithms

 This is a list of algorithms that cause the element to activate.
-When activated, a `beforeactivate` signal is fired on the element and the `rendersubtree` property is set to `""`.
+When activated, a `rendersubtreeactivation` signal is fired on the element and the `rendersubtree` property is set to `""`.
 Note that `skip-activation` implies `skip-viewport-activation` when disabling a particular algorithm.